Custody Attorney

 Parental Responsibilities Proceedings

-Colorado law generally considers fit parents of a child as entitled to some amount parenting time and decision-making responsibility for their child.
+Colorado law generally considers fit parents of a child as entitled to some amount of parenting time and decision-making responsibility for their child.
 The court decides parental responsibilities based on the best interests of the child.
+The following parties may have the right to pursue an allocation of parental responsibilities:

 Parenting Plan

-Either party with a right to pursue custody may submit a proposed parenting plan or child custody agreement for the court’s consideration.
-The court may adopt all or part of either party’s proposed parenting plan.
-The court may also develop a parenting plan.
+Any party with a right to pursue an allocation of parental responsibilities may submit a proposed parenting plan for the court’s consideration.
+The court may adopt all or part of the proposed parenting plan.
+The court may also develop its own parenting plan.

 Parenting Time Rights